Deepfriedchril/Siboor_Trident_AWD_June_2024/README.md

 - [ ] [Motors Sync](https://github.com/MRX8024/motors-sync/blob/main/wiki/EN.md)
 	- This plug-in is ran prior to every print to get the motors synced as close as possible.
 - [ ] [KAMP](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging/tree/main)
-	- I only use the adaptive line purge from this plug in.
+	- ~I only use the adaptive line purge from this plug in.~
+	- I changed to having the purge line added by the slicer so this plugin is not used any more.
 - [ ] [Cartographer](https://docs.cartographer3d.com/)
 	- This is included with the base kit however at the time [Survey Touch](https://docs.cartographer3d.com/cartographer-probe/survey-touch/settings-and-commands) was only in beta.
 Once fully released I flashed my cartographer with survey and use it at the start of every print.
 - [ ] TMC Auto-tune